Install, uninstall, and upgrade Python packages

 Click Uninstall ().
 The selected packages are removed from disk.

-IntelliJ IDEA smartly tracks the status of packages and recognizes outdated versions by showing the number of the currently installed package version (column Version), and the latest available version (column Latest).
+IntelliJ IDEA smartly tracks the status of packages and recognizes outdated versions by showing the number of the currently installed package version (column Version), and the latest available version (column Latest version).
 When a newer version of a package is detected, IntelliJ IDEA marks it with the arrow sign and suggests to upgrade it.